Grandparents' Guide to Teaching Financial Literacy

 4. In-person help

-Many retired grandparents relocate to be closer to their children and grandchildren—in part to help reduce costs on both sides, be it child care for their children or travel for themselves.
-But the benefits of being closer to family are not just financial: Many studies, including one from Oxford University, have found that grandchildren who have strong relationships with their grandparents are often happier and more secure as adults.
+Many retired grandparents relocate to be closer to their children and grandchildren—in part to help reduce costs on both sides, be it childcare for their children or travel for themselves.
+But being closer to family isn't just financial—forging strong relationships with your grandchildren can help them grow into happier, more secure adults.

 Of course, relocating to a less-expensive city or state could save you money in the long run.
 Just be sure you're carefully considering all aspects of a move—not just the emotional ones.